 After living room is transformed into a performance space

-Based on extensive interviews with members of the St. Gabriel community, this two person play tells the modern resurrection story of a parish that experienced heartache and healing together.
-Woven with music that celebrates the rich tapestry of cultures that is New Orleans, this new Still Point production is intended to inspire audiences, and to spark meaningful dialogue around how to bring the lessons of St. Gabriel's into our own faith communities.
+Based on extensive interviews with members of the St. Gabriel community, the play tells the modern resurrection story of a parish that experienced heartache and healing together.
+From a young woman who was a teenager at the time of Katrina, to a college administrator who serves on the Church's finance committee, to a seasoned church elder, to Fr.
+Doug and Sr. Kathleen - the voices of St. Gabriel weave together to create the tapestry of this story.
+Accented with original music and liturgical scenes that celebrate the unifying power of shared worship, this Still Point production is intended to inspire audiences, and to spark meaningful dialogue around how to bring the lessons of St. Gabriel's into our own faith communities.

 The concept for this group came from several conversations between Lisa Wagner-Carollo, Still Point founder, and Annalise Raziq, one of the Persephone Project facilitators, about the joys and challenges of working with incarcerated women.

 They had discovered that one of the most difficult struggles of the Persephone Project was inconsistent attendance.
 They'd be right in the middle of developing the women's trust in each other and themselves, when someone would be unexpectedly transferred to another facility.
 Even more heartbreaking was the fact that often deep and moving pieces were created, yet very few individuals outside the prison wall would experience the women's artistry.

 As an extension of the work done in prisons, and to address these challenges, Still Point began the Sisters Rising Project in early 2007.